midas-network/flu-scenario-modeling-hub/model-output/README.md

 - `"65-130"`
 - `"0-130"` (required)

-Or any aggregation of the previous list, for example: `"0-17"`.
+The `age_group` are required.
 If the submissions files contain projections for the overall population, please use `"0-130"` as age-group.

-The `age_group` are optionals, however, the submission should contain at least one age group: `"0-130"`, if multiples age_group are provided the overall population should still be provided with the age group `"0-130"`.

 **For the `peak` targets, only the age-group `"0-130"` is required.**